 What I don’t like:

-- Won’t cover as much as higher-end options
+- Won’t cover as much area as the higher-end options

 - Dual-band radio instead of tri-band